luoyu100/luoyu100.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Yu Luo is currently a Ph.D. student at Nankai University, working under the supervision of Prof. [Yongqian Sun](https://nkcs.iops.ai/yongqiansun/) and Prof. [Shenglin Zhang](https://nkcs.iops.ai/shenglinzhang/).
 He received his Bachelor's degree in Software Engineering from Nankai University in 2025.
 His research interests include **AIOps, multi-agent systems, and reinforcement learning**, with a specific focus on **building collaborative multi-agent systems that leverage LLM reasoning, memory, RAG, and RL to solve complex downstream tasks**.
-He has published 4 high-quality papers at CCF A/B conferences.
+He has published 5 high-quality papers at CCF A/B conferences.
 Currently, he is undertaking an internship as an algorithm engineer at Lenovo.

+---

+My recent research interests lie in:
+(i) Building self-evolving agents via parametric approaches; (💡 *Agentic tool-use, self-evolution*) (ii) Tackling belief state challenges in long-horizon and multi-turn agent interactions, with a particular focus on active reasoning tasks. (💡 *Active Reasoning*)

 # 🔥 News